-Imagine two of these treats for family or guests on your stove-top cooling.
+Imagine two blackberry cobblers for family or guests on your stove-top cooling.
 I’ve got a recipe for you to keep one for yourself and give the other away (or keep both if you like).

 Grab your fresh or frozen berries (any kind work, even peaches or apples) and measure 10 cups.
 We used our fresh wild blackberries we hand-picked as a family.

 Here’s what the raw sugar looks like on top of the fresh berries, pure delight.

 My dough looks like biscuit dough once I mix in my cut up butter and milk.

 I use an ice cream scoop to place it on top of the berries.
 Then I use the back of a wet spoon to spread it around.

 I make two of these cobblers with the following recipe.